Price

 Every trip is unique like each of our clients.

-- Age: Minimum 6 years, under the age of 18 you need to be accompanied by an adult on a 1 to 1 ratio
+- Age: Minimum age is 6 years old.
+Anyone under 18 must be accompanied by an adult on a 1:1 ratio

 - Food: Fully catered